twentyOne2x/attnmarkets-docs/pages/attn-1-pager.md

 ## Vision

-attn evolves from “revenue accounts + credit” into a **revenue → credit → spend** loop, treating streams and multi-chain onchain income as collateral while keeping cards, commerce, BNPL, and payroll as external spend endpoints and remaining the neutral **revenue-native credit engine** underneath.
+attn makes onchain revenues behave like a bank account and credit line your project can actually live on: route protocol and creator income into a governed revenue account, turn it into reusable credit, and use that credit to fund builds, pay contributors, top up cards, and offer BNPL / net terms, while LPs hold a single pooled USD token backed by those revenue streams.

 ---

-## Roadmap (Very High Level)
+## Roadmap

 Start with guarded mainnet revenue accounts, short advances, and a small curated attnUSD book; then layer in credit lines, launchpad templates, and key spend integrations (cards / commerce / BNPL / streams) over time.

 ---

-## Tokenomics (Directional Only)
+## Tokenomics

 A future **$attn** token is meant to align borrowers, LPs, and risk governance via incentives and fee-sharing, and remains optional for using the core products.